lourou/cfonb-csv-converter/README.md

 # CFONB to CSV Converter

-This will convert a CFONB bank statement to a CSV file that you may import Zoho Books or another accounting software.
+This will convert a CFONB bank statement from HSBC France to a CSV file that you may import Zoho Books or another accounting software.

 CFONB stands for "Comite Francais d'Organisation et de Normalisation Bancaires",